MaggieYang57/CSC308-TeamB/README.md

 Acceptance Test Code: (frontend > cypress > integration > acceptanceTests)

+To run the unit/integration tests for the frontend components written in Jest with the help of the React Testing Library, you must first run an **npm install** in the **/frontend** directory to ensure that your local version has the tesing library and Jest installed.
+With the right packages installed, you can simply run **npm run test** to see whether or not the tests are passing.
+To get a coverage report, run **npm run coverage**.

+Unit/Integration Test Code: (frontend > src > tests)

 ### Deployment

 Our live app is automatically deployed through two separate branches managing the backend and frontend paths.
 To update the deployed backend, merge any updates to `heroku-backend`.
 To update the deployed frontend, merge any updates to `heroku-frontend-setup-with-env`.